apiverve/randomfacts-API/README.md

   "status": "ok",
   "error": null,
   "data": {
-    "fact": "There are 7 points on the Statue of Liberty's crown" }
+    "fact": "Moths are not really attracted to light it fly towards the blackest point which is behind the light."
+  }
 }
 ```